Not Very Resilient

 Will AI replace Hoist and Winch Operators?

 In part.
-We think AI will eventually automate a real share of this work, but human judgment and safety skills will remain part of the picture for some time.
+We think AI will eventually automate a real share of this work, but human judgment and on-site safety skills will remain part of the picture for years to come.

 Sources